-Tired of having to continually clean webbing off the side of the building?
-Or, worse yet, power wash or paint every few years to get rid of accumulated webs?
+Tired of having to continually brush cobwebs off the side of the condominium?
+Or, worse yet, power wash or paint every few years to get rid of gathered webs?

-Something inching up on your body usually spurs a variety of reactions: irritated at best, downright scary at worst.
+Something on your body usually creates a range of reactions: bothered at best, downright scary at worst.

-In a world of unwanted crawling critters, ticks might be the most unwelcome of all.
+In a world of unwanted crawling critters, ticks might be the most unwanted of all.

 Occasionally, believe it or not, more is really less.
 Mosquito repellent spraying is a prime example.

 Think about fertilizing your lawn.
 Do you really need six or seven applications?
 Of course not.
 Starter fertilizer in the spring, weed and feed in summer, and winterizer in the fall.
 Any more, and you risk doing more harm than good.

 Ticks are disgusting insects.
 They can be hazardous, too.
 The pinhead-size deer tick (one of two tick species in this area) can harbor Lyme disease.

 The Mosquito Guy's green and safe backyard treatment will keep away ticks which can carry Lyme disease but will not harm kids, bees, butterflies or earthworms.